cdcardle/coin_flip/README.md

     $ coin_flip

-You will get your Heads or Tails!
+You will get Heads or Tails!
+So much easier than finding a coin and using a thumb!

 ## Contributing